-AUTO 219 - Toyota Hybrid Service and Repair (3 cr) Students explore the purpose, types of applications, and
+AUTO 219 - Toyota Hybrid Service and Repair (3 cr)

 Students explore the purpose, types of applications, and operation methods pertaining to hybrid service and repair.
 (SCC)

 AUTO 220 - Toyota Engine Performance II (3 cr)

 This course includes instruction on identifying the components of the standard Toyota engine.
 It explains the function of engine components and includes advanced shop application.
 (SCC)